chg60/phammseqs/README.md

 or if all these genomes are in the same directory:

     phamerate /path/to/genome/fastas/*.faa -o ~/Desktop/phamerate_results

+Each input file is treated separately, so you can even mix FASTA and Genbank flatfiles in the same run!

+    phamerate /path/to/genome/fastas/*.faa /path/to/genome/genbanks/*.gbk -o ~/Desktop/phamerate_results

 If you want to have an MSA for each pham, the phamerate program can accomplish this using `clustalo` - simply use the `-a` argument: